Vine Weevil nematodes are watered into pots or open ground with a watering can or hose, killing the vine weevil grubs.

 Life Cycle: Adults typically emerge in June, start laying eggs in July through into the Autumn, but are typically killed by winter frosts.
 By that time the eggs have produced larvae (August) and these larvae feast on roots below ground until winter, when they dig in deep below the frosty soil, and hibernate until spring.
 As soon as the soil gets warmer (March-May), they start feeding again, and then pupate in May/June, to release a new set of egg-laying adults.

 The nematodes arrive in a sealed pack and should be used fresh.
-You can keep them in the fridge if you can't use them straight away, but please don't try to store them for long periods.
+You can keep them in the fridge if you can't use them straight away, but they must be used by their use by date.
+On the day of application remove them from the fridge and allow them to warm up to room temperature.

-Apply when the soil temperatures are above 10°C at least 3 hours of the day and keep the soil reasonably damp while the nematodes establish themselves.
+Apply when the soil temperatures are above 5°C at least 3 hours of the day and keep the soil reasonably damp while the nematodes establish themselves.
 Vine weevil larvae can be treated in the spring when they first become active, or in the autumn when they hatch.
 The nematodes do not kill the adults.
+All our nematodes are pet and child friendly and will not harm plants.